aj0-2024/py-algo-ds/README.md

   - The stack should probably hold more than one value per iteration.
   - pop() only when needed and peek() first.
   - Order of instructions is very important.
+- Use early termination techniques to reduce function calls on call stack.

 ### Iteration